-Google Cloud Storage Extension extends the functionality of the All-in-One WP migration plugin, connecting it to your Google Cloud Storage account.
+The Google Cloud Storage Extension extends the functionality of the All-in-One WP migration plugin, connecting your website to your Google Cloud Storage account.
 This facilitates importing and exporting your website/network of sites directly between your Google Cloud space and your website.

 This tutorial contains details of:

 - Available Google Cloud Storage Extension settings

 - Export using Microsoft Google Cloud Storage Extension